-This ongoing project will result in resources to reduce surgical site infections and other surgical complications within ambulatory surgery centers.
+This ongoing project will generate a toolkit to help ambulatory surgery centers reduce surgical site infections and other complications.

-This online protocol provides instructions for implementing universal decolonization in adult ICUs, as was done in the REDUCE MRSA Trial (Randomized Evaluation of Decolonization vs. Universal Clearance to Eliminate Methicillin-Resistant Staphylococcus aureus).
-The trial found that universal decolonization reduced bloodstream infections and the presence of MRSA (New England Journal of Medicine, May 29, 2013).
+This protocol provides instructions for implementing universal decolonization in adult ICUs, as was done in the REDUCE MRSA Trial (New England Journal of Medicine, May 29, 2013).

 This checklist provides sequential critical steps that have shown to reduce central line-associated infections.

-More than 1,000 hospital units participating in this national implementation project used CUSP to reduce CLABSIs by 41 percent.
+Find out how a national implementation project involving more than 1,000 hospital units used CUSP to reduce CLABSIs by 41 percent.
 Read the Companion Guide to the Final Report.

-A July 2013 interim report from this ongoing project indicates that hospitals using CUSP were able to reduce CAUTI rates by 16 percent at 14 months post-baseline.
+This July 2013 interim report indicates that hospitals using CUSP were able to reduce CAUTI rates by 16 percent at 14 months post-baseline.

-A peer-reviewed article appearing in the October 2013 issue of the Journal of the American Medical Association reports the result of an AHRQ-funded cluster-randomized trial in 20 medical and surgical ICUs in 20 hospitals.
-Researchers found that universal glove and gown use reduced the acquisition of MRSA but not vancomycin-resistant Enterococcus.
+An October 2013 Journal of the American Medical Association article reports the result of a cluster-randomized trial in 20 medical and surgical ICUs in 20 hospitals that found universal glove and gown use reduced the acquisition of MRSA but not vancomycin-resistant Enterococcus.

-This summary for clinicians of a systematic review examined the comparative effectiveness of diagnostic tests, treatments, and prevention strategies for C. difficile infections in adults.
+This systematic review examines the comparative effectiveness of diagnostic tests, treatments, and prevention strategies for C. difficile infections in adults.

 Page originally created September 2014